 What you need to know about EPIC - New York's prescription drug program for seniors - 2014 Changes

 New York has a State Pharmaceutical Assistance Program (SPAP) to help low- to moderate-income older adults age 65+ pay for prescription drugs.

 The Elderly Pharmaceutical Insurance Coverage (EPIC) program is administered by the New York State Department of Health (NYSDOH).
 It's easy to apply for EPIC; application forms can be obtained through the EPIC helpline at 1-800-332-3742 (TTY 1-800-290-9138) or via EPIC's website.
 EPIC has gone through significant changes over the past couple of years.
 Benefits were severely reduced in January 2012; but much of the original EPIC benefit is restored in January 2013.
-Effective April 1, 2014, income limits will increase dramatically, as enacted in the State budget April 1, 2014.
-These changes are still being studied - see press release of Sen. Valesky, Chair of Senate Aging Committee.
-Income limits for singles are increasing from $35,000 to $75,000 a year and for couples from $50,000 to $100,000/year, subject to deductibles.
+Effective April 1, 2014, income limits increased dramatically - for singles from $35,000 to $75,000 a year and for couples from $50,000 to $100,000/year, subject to deductibles.

 EPIC HELPS IN THREE WAYS:

 1) Part D premium assistance